 For more than 30 years, Inclusion Alberta has partnered with post-secondary institutions to create inclusive classrooms and campuses.
 Inclusive post-secondary education in Medicine Hat is an agreement between Inclusion Alberta and Medicine Hat College.
 Through inclusive post-secondary education, Medicine Hat College has supported students with developmental disabilities to realize and achieve their educational and career goals since 2014.

 Alberta has more post-secondary institutions providing fully inclusive post-secondary opportunities for students with developmental disabilities than any other jurisdiction in the world.

-Currently there are more than 20 post-secondary institutions that include students with developmental disabilities in pursuit of higher education whilst achieving their dreams and goals.
+Currently there are more than 20 post-secondary institutions that include students with developmental disabilities in pursuit of higher education.

 Students with developmental disabilities attend post-secondary for the same reasons as other post-secondary students:

 - contribute to and benefit from campus life and associations

 Students audit programs of study to pursue individualized learning goals related to regular course content and complete modified course assignments and write modified exams to demonstrate what they have learned.
 Students receive a certificate of recognition to acknowledge their hard work, accomplishments, and commitment to their learning at the completion of their program.
 Students do not typically receive credits or the associated credentials (degrees, diplomas, certificates, etc.), as they are not taking the program of study for credit.
 However, students develop new skills; gain new knowledge; build both personal and professional networks; and have valuable learning experiences related to their career ambitions.

 Students completing their studies participate in convocation where they are acknowledged by the post-secondary institution.
 On average, employment outcomes for students completing their studies are between 70-80%.

 Students with developmental disabilities participate in all the same learning and campus activities as their peers.

 With the supports of inclusive post-secondary education, students